 Geography is concerned with the study of places, the human and physical processes which shape them and the people who live in them.
 It helps pupils make sense of their surroundings and the wider world.

 Pupils are introduced to geographical enquiry and develop a sense of identity through learning about their immediate environment, the United Kingdom and its relationship with other countries in Europe and the world as a whole.

 Cultural, Personal, Social, Health and Citizenship Education

-As a Church of England School our Christian values are threaded through the way we teach PSHCE.
+As a Church of England School our Christian values are threaded through the way we teach PSHRE.
 Studies in this area help to give pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active, responsible citizens.
 Pupils are encouraged to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to the life of our school and community.
 In doing so they learn to recognise their own worth, work well with others and become increasingly responsible for their own learning.
-They reflect on their experiences and understand how they are developing personally and socially, tackling many of the spiritual, moral, social and cultural issues that are part of growing up.
+They reflect on their experiences and understand how they are developing personally and socially, tackling many of the spiritual, moral, social and cultural issues that are part of growing up which also links to our vision and values through collective worship.
 They also find out about the main political and social institutions that affect their lives and about their responsibilities, rights and duties as individuals and members of the community.

 Children in upper KS2 have an opportunity to make a residential visit where some of these skills are further developed.

 Musical activities take place in the individual classrooms and in the whole school.
 As well as making music, singing, playing instruments, tuned and untuned percussion and improvisation, there are also opportunities for listening to, and appraising many differing styles of music.

 Children have the opportunity to join in the Oxfordshire Festival of Voices each year with our partnership schools.
 Also, whole school productions occur throughout the year.